 Throughout his tenure at Notre Dame, he has been applauded and commended for the style and grace with which he runs his program and for the loyalty that he displays each and every day in carrying out the University's unique mission of educating its student-athletes.

 Brey's commitment and the foundation he has built have not gone unnoticed.
 In June 2012, the University rewarded him with a new 10-year contract that will run through the 2021-22 campaign.

 Since his arrival in July of 2000, he has worked steadily and diligently to build a nationally respected basketball program.
 Brey's accomplishments are striking when one considers the emphasis that is placed on the term "student-athlete" at Notre Dame.

-Respect has followed Brey throughout his head-coaching career, but each of the last four campaigns -- 2009-13 -- have defined his coaching style.
-His Notre Dame teams have compiled a 97-41 (.703) record and were 48-24 (.667) in BIG EAST play.
+Respect has followed Brey throughout his head-coaching career, but his coaching style certainly was defined from 2009-13 when his Notre Dame teams compiled a 97-41 (.703) record and were 48-24 (.667) in BIG EAST play.
 Both of the win totals represented the most wins in program history during a four-year period both in overall games and in conference play.

 In Notre Dame's final season in the BIG EAST Conference in 2012-13, Brey engineered his squad to a program-best seventh consecutive 20-win season as the Irish finished with a 25-10 mark (matching the second-highest season win total under Brey) and posted an 11-7 record in league play.
 Notre Dame's conference regular-season record marked the fourth straight year and ninth time in 13 seasons that Brey guided his team to 10 or more conference regular-season wins.
 The Irish also advanced to the semifinals of the BIG EAST Championship for the fourth time in as many seasons and owned the distinction of being the only conference team to advance that far in the tournament four consecutive years.